New lockdown ratchets up economic pain in Australian city

 John van der Horst, who also owns a Melbourne nursery, said the new shopping restrictions had “changed things dramatically.”
 The real economic pain to nurseries is expected to come in September with the Southern Hemisphere spring.

-“Right at the moment (business) is slow and might be confusing, but I think that will take a day or so to sort out and things will move on, but clearly the business is not going to be the same through this lockdown,” van der Horst.
+“Right at the moment (business) is slow and might be confusing, but I think that will take a day or so to sort out and things will move on, but clearly the business is not going to be the same through this lockdown,” van der Horst said.

 “There’s a gray area or a question as to whether buying a book is necessary or not and a number of booksellers are grappling with the click-and-collect ... aspect of this,” Mort said.